 The field will grow by around 30 percent by the year 2028.

 3. Physician’s Assistant

 Physician’s assistants work just about anywhere doctor’s work.
 Think outpatient centers, hospitals and doctor’s offices.

 The median salary is high for this role at around $112,000 per year but you do need a master’s degree to work in this field.
 Physician’s assistants aren’t secretaries.

 They work with a team of doctors and sometimes perform small medical tasks like doing an exam with a patient or getting vitals.
 In some states, physician’s assistants can even prescribe medication or diagnose an illness without the doctor’s oversight.

-You’ll need to pass a state exam to qualify as a physician’s assistant and meet certain ongoing certification standards.
+You’ll need to pass a state exam to qualify as a physician’s assistant, check different program options and meet certain ongoing certification standards.

 4. Speech-Language Pathologist

 A speech-language pathologist is another title for speech therapy.
 As a speech therapist, you help patients with communication problems.